180D-FW-2021/Team2/README.md

 ## Download the Game

 The Unity and Movenet executables are downloadable [here](https://drive.google.com/drive/folders/1vBoH45YPad5u9VueUC_M-a9Gt_FOG-vU?usp=sharing).
-Currently supported platforms are **MacOS 64-bit** and **Windows 10 64-bit** 64-bit.
+Currently supported platforms are MacOS 64-bit and Windows 10 64-bit.
 If these do not work for you, you can compile the code from source using the "Compilation" instructions in the next section.

 Note: when running the executable, you may have to disable some security permissions.
 For Mac, see [this](https://forum.unity.com/threads/the-application-cannot-be-opened.404388/) for debugging help.